Help us improve your experience.

 Configuring Access Privileges for Python Scripts

-Starting in Junos OS Release 16.1R3, interactive Python scripts, such as commit and op scripts, run with the access privileges of the user who executes the command or operation that invokes the script.
-Non-interactive Python scripts, such as event and SNMP scripts, by default, execute under the privileges of the user and group nobody.
-To execute event or SNMP scripts using the access privileges of a specific user, you must configure the python-script-user username statement at the [edit event-options event-script file filename] hierarchy level for event scripts or the [edit system scripts snmp file filename] hierarchy level for SNMP scripts, and specify a user configured at the [edit system login] hierarchy level.
+A script's type determines its access privileges during execution.
+Interactive Python scripts, such as commit and op scripts, run with the access privileges of the user who executes the command or operation that invokes the script.
+Non-interactive Python scripts, such as event and SNMP scripts, by default, execute with the privileges of the user and group nobody.
+To execute event or SNMP scripts using the access privileges of a specific user, you must configure the python-script-user username statement at the appropriate hierarchy level for the script type.

 Note:

-You cannot configure Python event and SNMP scripts to execute with root access privileges.
+You cannot configure Python event scripts or Python SNMP scripts to execute with root access privileges.

-Table 1 outlines the requirements for executing unsigned Python automation scripts in the different Veriexec-enabled versions of Junos OS.
+Table 1 summarizes the requirements for executing unsigned Python automation scripts on Junos devices.

 Table 1: Python Automation Script Requirements